rbluethl/practical-csharp/README.md

-# Coding Guidelines
+# Practical C#

-A mostly reasonable approach to write clean, readable, understandable and maintainable C# code.
+A collection of mostly reasonable guidelines and best practices to write clean, readable, understandable and maintainable C# code.

 ## Implicit types